 Hong Kong International Airport

-- Airlines in Hong Kong and the Mainland may progressively operate intermodal code-sharing services among Pearl River Delta (PRD) cities.
+- Airlines in Hong Kong and the Mainland may operate intermodal code-sharing services among Pearl River Delta (PRD) cities.
 A passenger travelling by air may take another means of transport (high speed ferries and cross-boundary buses) using the same air ticket, which will assist in travel planning.

 - Through the dedicated concessionary tax regime for aircraft leasing, the Government promotes the development of aircraft leasing, aviation financing and other related businesses in Hong Kong.

 - The AAHK is actively taking forward the 'SKYCITY' development project by building an integrated retail, dining and entertainment destination so as to enrich travellers' experience and become a unique tourism attraction.
 The construction of the hotel development was almost completed and it is scheduled to open in the year 2020 to 2021.
 In addition, the first phase of retail, dining and entertainment, etc. development is scheduled to open in phases from 2023 to 2027.

 Port development and logistics industry